Yash08official/Javascript-Part-1-Basic/3_Functions_and_Arrays/1_JavaScript_Functions_and_arrays/readme.md

 In this ,lets first assume the output of the variable then there you see first how this code start executing and then it will call function "X" when it will call the function X it will render to the z = 20; and then after that print the value of the "Z"

-then it will call function "Y" when it will call function "Y" it willrender to the z=30;
+then it will call function "Y" when it will call function "Y" it will render to the z=30;
 and then after that the value of the "Z" is printed

-lastly it will print value of the varaible "Z" whic was declare globally
+lastly it will print value of the variable "Z" which was declare globally

 ```
 Output :